Dre Campbell Farm

 1. Row Covers

-Row covers are lightweight fabrics you can use to physically exclude adult moths and other flying pests from reaching your plants.
+Row covers are light fabrics that help keep adult moths and other flying pests away from your plants.

-Place row covers over hoops to protect watermelon and other host crops from pests.
+Place row covers over hoops to protect watermelons and other host crops from pests.
 Moreover, you can find row covers at most garden centers or online, and they are affordable.

 2. Plant Early